 Transformation Tuesday: A Country Hutch Makeover

 A good friend of mine asked me to work some magic on her dated pine hutch.
-They were moving to a new home and while the hutch was functional it never really was her style.
+They hired a professional moving company to help them moving to a new home with tand while the hutch was functional it never really was her style.
 And it really wasn’t going to go in her new home.
 But it had sentimental value since it was given to her by a family member.

 Yup, it’s that laminate ikea-ish wood.
 Heck, it might have even been from ikea.
 But the pine look screamed country and we wanted a more traditional look.
 A little more Pottery Barn and a little less Country Peddler.
 We decided that Annie Sloan French Linen was the color du jour for this piece.
 And I have to say it turned out great! (try to ignore the reflections in the glass, yes that’s my washer and dryer)